Learning to Increase Motorcycle Rider Visibility

-In studies that have been conducted, shows that the smaller size of the motorcycle on the roadway may not be seen by other motorists, which places motorcycle riders at a greater risk of harm.
-Another part of this, is traffic congestion and motorists who do see the motorcycle rider, but choose not to give them the same respect they would another motorists.
+In studies that have been conducted, shows that the smaller size of the motorcycle on the roadway may not be seen by other motorists.
+So this places motorcycle riders at a greater risk of harm.
+Another part of this, is traffic congestion and motorists who do see the motorcycle rider.
+In fact, they choose not to give them the same respect they would another motorist.
 Whether this is a conscious or unconscious action on their part it puts the biker at a higher risk of being hurt or killed.

 The system designed by the MSF uses the acronym SEE, which stands for search, evaluate and execute.
 This is a learning process involving these three elements that can help to keep the motorcyclists safer for every mile traveled can help reduce the number of crashes.

 The Search Element